 Reddy Shashank, MD

 Dr. Reddy Shashank is an assistant professor in the Department of Psychiatry and Health Behavior at Augusta University and East Central Regional Hospital.
 Dr. Shashank before joining here finished his General Psychiatry residency at St. Louis University, St. Louis, MO.
-While at St. Louis University got special training in dealing with geriatric population with mental health needs and got extensive training in ECT.
+While at St. Louis University got special training in caring for the geriatric population with mental health needs and received extensive training in ECT.
 He went to medical school in Simferopol, Crimea, Russia.
-Dr. Shashank before joining residency had extensive experience working with geriatric population with mental health needs in long term care facilities.
-He also did extensive reach in neuroradiology at University of Pennsylvania as part of his interest in Neuroscience.
-His clinical and research interests include working with geriatric population, ECT, PTSD, Bipolar disorders in the elderly and Dissociative disorders.
-His passion includes working closely with residents and medical students and train them to become successful future Physicians.
+Dr. Shashank before joining residency had extensive experience working with the geriatric population with mental health needs in long term care facilities.
+He also completed extensive reach in neuroradiology at the University of Pennsylvania as part of his interest in Neuroscience.
+His clinical and research interests include working with the geriatric population, ECT, PTSD, Bipolar disorders in the elderly, and Dissociative disorders.
+His passion includes working closely with residents and medical students and training them to become successful future Physicians.